Privacy Policy

 12. Data Breach Notification

-In the event of a data breach that may affect your personal information, we will:
+In the event of a data breach that may affect your personal information, we will take appropriate steps, including notifications where required by applicable law:

-• Notify affected individuals without undue delay, as required by applicable law (typically within 72 hours under GDPR)
+- Notify affected individuals without undue delay where required by applicable law

 13. Changes to This Policy